juanibiapina/gob/docs/daemon.md

 `gob shutdown` performs a clean shutdown:

 1. Stops all running jobs (SIGTERM, then SIGKILL after timeout)
+2. Verifies all child processes in each job's process tree have terminated
-2. Sets `shutdown_clean = true` in database
+3. Sets `shutdown_clean = true` in database
-3. Shuts down the daemon
+4. Shuts down the daemon

 Job history and log files are preserved.